 historical materials and rare or fragile books.
 This work often includes using scanning

 equipment and maintaining websites, databases and spreadsheets.
 Assistants must be

 willing to articulate the limits of their own understanding, to stay focused during

 tedious tasks and to exercise confidentiality when dealing with sensitive or private

 information.
-The archives is open Monday-Friday during the day and some early evening
+The archives is open Monday-Friday 9-5. (approx. 1-2 students employed

 Retrieving and processing of incoming and outgoing interlibrary loan materials, extensive